Tax Benefits for Military Personnel

 Tax liability is forgiven for those military personnel killed in a combat zone or who died from wounds or disease incurred in a combat zone.
 The tax forgiveness applies to the year of death and any prior years served in the combat zone.
 The estate of the deceased is entitled to any refunds because of the tax forgiveness.
 Tax forgiveness also applies to any civilian or military US government employee killed in a terroristic or other military action, regardless of whether the injury or death occurred in a combat zone.
 The taxpayer must have been a US employee on the date of both injury and death.

-To substantiate the requirements for tax forgiveness, the following documents must be filed:
+To substantiate the requirements for tax forgiveness, these documents must be filed:

 Additionally, to claim tax forgiveness for a deceased civilian employee of an agency other than the Department of Defense requires certification through a letter signed by the Director General of the Foreign Service, Department of State, or a delegate thereof.